ocaml/dune/doc/cross-compilation.rst

 ``_build/default/src/foo.exe``

-Assuming that the right packages are installed or that your workspace has no external dependencies, dune will be able to cross-compile a given package without doing anything special.
+Assuming that the right packages are installed or that your workspace has no external dependencies, Dune will be able to cross-compile a given package without doing anything special.

 Some packages might still have to be updated to support cross-compilation.
 For